lauracout/rocketchat.github.io/_posts/2018/09/2018-09-17-RC-Nextcloud-partnership-post.md

 ### A new partnership and integration

-Rocket.Chat, the leading on-premises open source communication platform, and Nextcloud, the most popular self-hosted sync, share and collaboration product, announce a new partnership and an integration between their offering.
+Rocket.Chat, the leading on-premises open source communication platform, and Nextcloud, the most popular self-managed sync, share and collaboration product, announce a new partnership and an integration between their offering.

 Over the last few months, engineers at Rocket.Chat and Nextcloud have been collaborating on deep integration of the two solutions, efforts that were first kickstarted by a successful Google Summer of Code project earlier in the year.
 The integration is now ready and is public from today.